Improving Neural Radiance Fields with Depth-aware Optimization for Novel View Synthesis: SfMNeRF

 \subsection{Epipolar Constraint}

 Given the pose between two images, we can calculate the fundamental matrix.
-According to epipolar geometry, given one point in the reference image, we can derive a ray called epipolar line from the estimated fundamental matrix, the corresponding points in another image must to be on the epipolar line as shown in the Figure 2(b).
+According to epipolar geometry, given one point in the reference image, we can derive a ray called epipolar line from the estimated fundamental matrix, the corresponding points in the target image must to be on the epipolar line (depicted as the yellow dot line) as shown in the Figure 1.
 In this work, we use the epipolar constraint to regularize the predicted depth of points from NeRF.

-Given a point in the reference image, the 3D coordinates of this point is denoted as ${p_r}$, and the points in the epipolar line are denoted as $\left\{ {{p_i}} \right\}$, we define the epipolar constraint as
+Given a point in the reference image, ${p_r}$, the 3D coordinates of this point is denoted as ${d_{p_r}}$, and the points in the epipolar line are denoted as $\left\{ {{p_t}} \right\}$, we define the epipolar constraint as

-where ${{p_r}}$ and ${{p_i}}$ are estimated according to (7).
+where ${d_{{p_r}}}$ and ${d_{{p_t}}}$ are estimated according to (7).

 Actually, the number of epipolar points is very large, it is necessary to eliminate the implausible points to improve the computational efficiency.
 On the other hand, some points may occluded that it is not possible to find the corresponding points in the epipolar line.
 We use the color similarity to eliminate the implausible points, only the points in the epipolar line in which the color difference between them and the point in the reference image below a threshold are filtered as the epipolar points.
-We show the filtering visual results in the Figure 2.
+We show the filtering visual results in the Fig. 3.